Frequently Asked Questions About Workers’ Comp

 In some situations, you may be able to obtain benefits on your own.
 However, here are 12 situations in which it makes sense to get an experienced advocate on your side.

 What Should I Look For When Choosing A Lawyer?

 Here are a few important things to consider when deciding which attorney to trust with your case.

 How Much Will It Cost?

-You pay no upfront fees or costs to retain our lawyer.
-We only get paid if we successfully recover benefits for you.
-In addition, we don’t set our own fees.
-They are controlled by law and determined by the workers’ compensation judge in charge of your case.
-The bottom line is that you never have to worry about writing us a check or handing us a credit card.
+You pay no upfront fees or costs to retain Mr. Helfman.
+You only pay if he successfully recovers benefits for you.
+In addition, the firm doesn’t set its own fees.
+These are controlled by law and determined by the workers’ compensation judge in charge of your case.
+The bottom line is that you never have to worry about writing a check or handing over a credit card.